 Each issue is broken down – the link that is missing, the error causing the issue (server missing, 404 page missing error etc.), the link text used and a link to the actual post/page/comment.

 Options to fix the issue are shown – editing the link URL, removing the link from the text, flag as not broken and dismiss or recheck the link.
 It’s also possible to edit the source directly from the error generated.

 The plugin also continues to monitor for missing links and images, flagging any issues on the dashboard and via e-mail.

 With this targeted list to work through, Quarry & Castle were able to work through and fix all of the issues found with the site, ensuring that there would be no missing link issues with the planned re-design and therefore no negative SEO impact on the new site.

 Does your website have broken links & images?
 Is it affecting your SEO performance?

 Quarry & Castle can help.
-Give us a call on 07902 980105 or get in touch here – we’d love to know what we can do to help your business grow!
+Get in touch here – we’d love to know what we can do to help your business grow!